vamem9z-Moses/dotfiles/README.md

 do this is to install quicklisp and run `(ql:add-to-init-file)` to ensure that it loads whenever the REPL loads.
 See http://www.quicklisp.org/ for more info.

-## Postinstall
+## Postinstall and Updating

-Occasionally you'll want to run the rvm-pythonz-update.sh script to update those 2 to the latest versions.
+Occasionally you'll want to run the `rvm-pythonz-update.sh` script to update those 2 to the latest versions.
+There is also a script to update all of the vim plugins it is `update-vim.sh`.

 ## Grub Configuration